cncf/techdocs/analyses/0012-TUF/analysis.md

 - Information about the TUF **slack channel** is available on the website in both the Community and Contact sections.
-However,this information should be visible on the website repo README for easy access.
+However,this information should be visible on the website repo README for easy access. visible on the website repo README for easy access.

   no information about project meetings.
 Instead, the users are directed to join the